Learning and teaching

 Welsh higher education providers have been given the opportunity to apply for TEF on a similar basis to institutions in England.
 The TEF is not part of HEFCW’s responsibilities.
-It is a matter for eligible Welsh institutions to determine whether or not they wish to participate in Year Three of the TEF.
+It is a matter for eligible Welsh institutions to determine whether or not they wish to participate in TEF.

 Additional steps have been taken to ensure that the Welsh context is fully reflected and understood in the TEF processes; these include bespoke training on the Welsh context and Welsh medium provision, and the provision of a brief contextual paper prepared by HEFCW in consultation with Universities Wales.